 Benefits of Eating a Variety of Colors

-Produce colors tell us about the vitamins and minerals they have.
+The colors of produce inform us about the vitamins and minerals they contain.
 Berries help your heart, and leafy greens aid digestion.
-Eating different colors can lower your risk of chronic diseases and boost your immune system.
+Go for a rainbow of colours on your plate for better immunity and fewer diseases.

 Tips for Adding More Produce to Your Diet